 Jason Lemkin, the founder of SaaStr, urges adding an outbound sales team as early as possible, stating simply “it always works.”
 Even if you have leads aplenty, Jason recommends prepping for the inbound plateau sooner than later.
 If you can master a high-functioning outbound process early on in your cycle, the additional revenue and branding support a quicker scale.

 Another point where outbound comes into play is inbound lead qualification.
 You’ll need a dedicated team member to reach out quickly to inbound requests with appropriate qualifying questions.

 Keep in mind that since the lead is already past the awareness stage, inbound qualification messaging should be different from outbound messaging.
-Your pitch should be tailored to type of content downloaded and the lead’s professional profile.
+Your pitch should be tailored to the type of content downloaded and the lead’s professional profile.

 Your sales development representatives will also have the essential revenue-incurring function of converting free users into paid.
 This will involve another round of qualification, making sure the user is adept to sign on to premium.
 Moreover, the messaging must be specific to the users’ current use and customized premium features of your product.